waynodiablo/Oystercard/node/basic_node_server.md

 So, now that we can write unit tests and automate various tasks, it's time to take Node out on to the web.
 For this, we will be using the [Express framework](http://expressjs.com/), which has the same lightweight design philosophy as Sinatra.
 However, as Makers, we'll be wanting to write some tests first.

-##Testing with `webdriver-io`
+##Testing with `webdriverio`

 To test, we will need some kind of programmable browser.
 These fall into two categories: browsers without a visual interface (headless, such as Capybara in Ruby) and with (head..ful? ...in most cases, this will be Selenium).
-For this walkthrough, we will be using `webdriver-io`, which is based on Selenium (much like Protractor) and provides us with the ability to automate page navigation in a real browser.
+For this walkthrough, we will be using `webdriverio`, which is based on Selenium (much like Protractor) and provides us with the ability to automate page navigation in a real browser.

 We will also be using Mocha (Node's most popular test harness) and Chai (an expectation library).